How Rent Abatement is Applied in Commercial Property Leasings?

 Person considering rent abatement using a calculator

-Recent world events haven’t exactly been kind to either tenants or landlords.
-The worldwide lockdowns resulting from the COVID-19 pandemic have led to radical shifts in commercial real estate.
-Millionacres reported that high-end commercial districts have seen precipitous drops in cash flow in New York, while Daily Business Review stated that some commercial property types in South Florida have watched their transaction values halve on a year-over-year basis.
+The worldwide lockdowns resulting from the COVID-19 pandemic led to radical shifts in commercial real estate.
+Millionacres reported that high-end commercial districts saw a steep drop in cash flow in New York, and Daily Business Review stated that some commercial property types in South Florida watched their transaction values halve on a year-over-year basis.

-However, those aren’t the only ways in which experts have seen a COVID-19 impact on commercial properties.
-Landlords have begun reporting increase rent-abatement requests from tenants.
+However, those weren’t the only ways COVID-19 impacted commercial properties.
+Landlords reported increased rent-abatement requests from tenants.
 What exactly is rent abatement?
 What is its relationship to rent relief?
 Can it help landlords?
 And when is it appropriate for a tenant to seek it?
 This post will answer all these questions and more.

 What is Rent Abatement?

-On its simplest level, rent abatement is a lease clause that allows tenants to not pay their rent given certain circumstances.
-However, as with many real estate provisions, the devil is in the proverbial details.
-What rent abatement looks like in practice, the amount of money returned to the tenant, and who exactly bears the associated costs varies from case to case.
+On its simplest level, rent abatement is a lease clause that allows tenants not to pay their rent given certain circumstances.
+However, as with many real estate provisions, the devil is in the details.
+What rent abatement looks like in practice, the amount of money returned to the tenant, and who bears the associated costs varies from case to case.

-Some rent-abatement clauses front load the landlord’s financial obligation, removing rent expenses for the tenant’s first few months.
+Some rent abatement clauses frontload the landlord’s financial obligation, removing rent expenses for the tenant’s first few months.
 Others only come into play given certain disasters.
-(See the section “When Is It Appropriate to Seek Rent Abatement?” below.)
+(See “When Is It Appropriate to Seek Rent Abatement?” below.)
 The amounts and durations depend on the terms negotiated prior to the signing of the lease — a theme we will return to again and again in this post.

 Benefits of Rent Abatement for Landlords

-At first glance, tenants might seem to receive all of the benefits from rent abatement.
-Landlords, though, also derive advantages from rent-abatement clauses, the primary one being that they differentiate their particular properties from others in the market.
+At first glance, tenants might seem to receive all the benefits from rent abatement.
+However, landlords also derive advantages from rent abatement clauses, the primary one being that they differentiate their particular properties from others in the market.
 While rent abatement represents a potential expense for landlords, it may also help them secure a steady, stable tenant in the long run.

 Are Rent Abatement and Rent Relief the Same?

-Rent relief isn’t quite the same thing as rent abatement, although it’s related.
+Rent relief isn’t quite the same as rent abatement, although it’s related.
 Rent relief typically breaks down into two categories: rent abatement and rent deferral.
-While the former involves complete erasure of a rent obligation for a particular period, the latter doesn’t.
-Rent deferral simply involves the delaying of rent expense until some future period.
+While the former involves the complete erasure of a rent obligation for a particular period, the latter doesn’t.
+Rent deferral involves the delaying of rent expenses until some future period.

 Also, note that any form of rent relief may not include the all-or-nothing payment of some monthly sum.
-At times, rent relief may include the abolition or postponement of only part of the total sum.
+Sometimes rent relief includes abolishing or postponing only part of the total sum.
 Why?
-While extraordinary circumstances may tax tenants, landlords rarely realize full relief from the totality of their expenses and negotiating partial rent abatement can aid with ongoing property repairs, pandemic-related sterilization services, and the like.
+While extraordinary circumstances may tax tenants, landlords rarely realize full relief from the totality of their expenses and negotiating partial rent abatement can aid with ongoing property repairs and other property management-related expenses.

 When Is It Appropriate to Seek Rent Abatement?

-At its most expansive, rent abatement can cover all of the monthly rent due.
+At its most expansive, rent abatement can cover all the monthly rent due.
 It could also cover just a portion of the rent expense.
 Some types of rent abatement are even amortized across the entirety of a lease, effectively granting tenants a permanent rent reduction.
-Note, though, that the time to consider just how much rent abatement will cover comes when you’re negotiating your lease, not after you’ve signed it.
-By then, its breadth is essentially carved in stone.
+Note, though, that the time to consider how much rent abatement will cover comes when you’re negotiating your lease, not after you’ve signed it.

 Do All Commercial Leases Provide a Rent Abatement Clause?

-Most of the lease clauses mentioned above will appear in commercial leases — but not all.
-Similarly, exactly what they cover and how they may apply to a particular situation may vary dramatically.
-So, yes, many commercial leases will contain verbiage that may allow for rent abatement.
-But it’s difficult to apply general knowledge to specific situations without particular knowledge about an individual lease agreement.
+Most of the lease clauses mentioned above appear in commercial leases — but not all.
+Similarly, precisely what they cover and how they apply to a particular situation can vary dramatically.
+So, while many commercial leases contain verbiage that may allow for rent abatement, applying general knowledge to specific situations is difficult without particular knowledge of an individual lease agreement.

 If you’re trying to navigate difficult rent-abatement issues, let us help.
 GNP Realty has the expertise and experience to help with all aspects of commercial real estate management.
-Contact or call us at (312) 329-8400 to see how we can aid you.
+Call us at (312) 329-8400 to see how we might assist you.